MaryaneGradito/fish_parasite/README.md

 Analysis Step 1:

-Question 1: Do we find evidence of personality (i.e., consistent difference sin behaviour among individuals)?
+Question 1: Do we find evidence of personality (i.e., consistent differences in behaviour among individuals)?
 Does boldness, exploration and activity form a beavioural syndrome?

 Questions 2: Does parasitic infection impact the reatability of each trait and the strength of behavioural syndromes?